geraintpalmer/geraintpalmer.github.io/_posts/2020-09-19-first-past-the-post.md

 This gives just 21.68% of the vote!

 That means a candidate can lose by winning 78.32% of the voters!
-To put that into perspective, only one president ever, James Monroe in 1820, has ever _won_ an election a larger percentage of votes!
+To put that into perspective, only one president ever, James Monroe in 1820, has ever _won_ an election with a larger percentage of votes!

 How can this be?
 With a similar strategy to the UK one above: gain 50% plus one vote in all states except Arizona, California, Florida, Georgia, Massachusetts, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Texas, and Washington, where you win no votes at all, as in the map below (yellow wins and purple loses).